 - Cost of Futures Investment Risk As discussed above, when a bitcoin futures contract is nearing expiration, the Fund will "roll" the futures contract, which means it will generally sell such contract and use the proceeds to buy a bitcoin futures contract with a later expiration date.
 When rolling futures contracts that are in contango, the Fund would sell a lower priced, expiring contract and purchase a higher priced, longer-dated contract.
 The price difference between the expiring contract and longer-dated contract associated with rolling bitcoin futures is typically substantially higher than the price difference associated with rolling other futures contracts.
 Bitcoin futures have historically experienced extended periods of contango.
 Contango in the bitcoin futures market may have a significant adverse impact on the performance of the Fund and may cause bitcoin futures and the Fund to underperform spot bitcoin.
-Both contango and backwardation would reduce the Fund's correlation to spot bitcoin and may limit or prevent the Fund from achieving its investment objective.
-The impact of both contango and backwardation may also be greater to the extent the Fund invests in back-month futures contracts. - Bitcoin Risk The Fund's investments in bitcoin futures contracts expose the Fund to the risks associated with an investment in bitcoin because the price of bitcoin futures is substantially based on the price of bitcoin.
+Both contango and backwardation would reduce the Fund's correlation to spot bitcoin and may limit or prevent the Fund from achieving its investment objective. - Bitcoin Risk The Fund's investments in bitcoin futures contracts expose the Fund to the risks associated with an investment in bitcoin because the price of bitcoin futures is substantially based on the price of bitcoin.
 Bitcoin is a relatively new innovation and is subject to unique and substantial risks.
 The market for bitcoin is subject to rapid price swings, changes and uncertainty.